-The CL is defined by MR0[6:4], as shown in Figure 51 (page 138).
+CAS latency (CL) is defined by MR0[6:4], as shown in Figure 50 (page 130).
 CAS latency is the delay, in clock cycles, between the internal READ command and the availability of the first bit of output data.
-The CL can be set to 5, 6, 7, 8, 9, 10, 11, 12, 13 or 14.
+CL can be set to 5 through 14.
 DDR3 SDRAM do not support half-clock latencies.

 Examples of CL = 6 and CL = 8 are shown below.
-If an internal READ command is registered at clock edge $n$ , and the CAS latency is $m$ clocks, the data will be available nominally coincident with clock edge $n + m$ .
-Table 51 (page 74) through Table 54 (page 77) indicate the CLs supported at various operating frequencies.
+If an internal READ command is registered at clock edge n , and the CAS latency is m clocks, the data will be available nominally coincident with clock edge $n + m$.
+See Speed Bin Tables for the CLs supported at various operating frequencies.

-Figure 52: READ Latency
+Figure 51: READ Latency

-1. For illustration purposes, only CL = 6 and CL = 8 are shown.
+Notes: 1.
+For illustration purposes, only CL = 6 and CL = 8 are shown.
 Other CL values are possible.
-2. Shown with nominal $t{DQSCK}$ and nominal $t{DSDQ}$ .
+2. Shown with nominal t{DQSCK} and nominal t{DSDQ} .

-The mode register 1 (MR1) controls additional features and functions not available in the other mode registers: DLL ENABLE/DISABLE, output drive strength, OUTPUT ENABLE/DISABLE (Q OFF), TDQS ENABLE/DISABLE (x8 configuration only), on-die termination (ODT) resistance value $R{TT,nom}$ , WRITE LEVELING, and posted CAS additive latency (AL).
-These features and functions are controlled via the bits shown in the figure below.
-The MR1 register is programmed via the MRS command and retains the stored information until it is reprogrammed, RESET# goes LOW, or the device loses power.
-Reprogramming the MR1 register will not alter the contents of the memory array, provided it is reprogrammed correctly.
+The mode register 1 (MR1) controls additional functions and features not available in the other mode registers: Q OFF (OUTPUT DISABLE), TDQS (for the x8 configuration only), DLL ENABLE/DLL DISABLE, $R{TT,nom}$ value (ODT), WRITE LEVELING, POSTED CAS ADDITIVE latency, and OUTPUT DRIVE STRENGTH.
+These functions are controlled via the bits shown in Figure 52 (page 133).
+The MR1 register is programmed via the MRS command and retains the stored information until it is reprogrammed, until RESET# goes LOW, or until the device loses power.
+Reprogramming the MR1 register will not alter the contents of the memory array, provided it is performed correctly.

 The MR1 register must be loaded when all banks are idle and no bursts are in progress.
-The controller must satisfy the specified timing parameters $t{MRD}$ and $t{MOD}$ before initiating a subsequent operation.
+The controller must satisfy the specified timing parameters t{MRD} and t{MOD} before initiating a subsequent operation.

-Figure 53: Mode Register 1 (MR1) Definition
+Figure 52: Mode Register 1 (MR1) Definition